Road Trip

 The Season of Giving

 Christmas shopping is done.
 Gifts are wrapped.
 Now we wait, with anticipation, for the unwrapping.
-I start shopping early (August) because I take time and carefully consider each person on my list.
-The kids are easy so I usually save them for last, but because it is important for me to get everyone something they will really appreciate, I find the entire holiday shopping experience a bit stressful.
+I start shopping early (August) because I take time to carefully consider each person on my list.
+The kids are easy.
+I save them for last, but because I want to get everyone something they will appreciate, I find the entire holiday shopping gig a bit stressful.

 “It’s the thought that counts,” right?
 But that is exactly my point.
-I want my gift to demonstrate the level of thought.
+I want my gift to demonstrate thought.

-The Santa side of Christmas thrives on the multitude of options available to elicit the trademark joyous expressions on the faces of small children Christmas morning.
-An oversized stuffed animal, legos, a life like doll, or in the case of my nephew this year-those roller skate sneakers.
-I opted not for the plain gray generic pair, but instead went with Heely’s designed like a red race car.
+The Santa side of Christmas thrives on the multitude of options available to elicit joyous expressions on the faces of small children Christmas morning.
+An oversized stuffed animal, legos, a life like doll, or (in the case of my nephew this year) roller skate sneakers.
+I upgraded to the ones designed like a red race car.
 They even have headlights that light up.
 It doesn’t matter that he is five and those shoes cost more than any pair I’ve ever bought for myself, or that he will outgrow them in 6 months.
-I know on Christmas morning when he opens that box that I will have given him the greatest present EVER, at least until he opens the next one…
+I know on Christmas morning when he opens that box, my gift will look like the greatest present EVER, at least until he opens the next one…

 Recreating the same joy and excitement for adults is nearly impossible.
-With my mom, I knew if she cried, that was a good thing.
-Even though I would have preferred a smile, tears were her genuine form of emotional expression.
-Dad, always quiet and serene, still reveals his truest opinion about a gift by his actions.
-The longer he hangs onto it without setting it aside, the closer I’ve come to success.
-My brother always has a snarky comment for each gift he opens (except the ones from his wife), but never achieving the same awestruck reaction from grown ups as I do with kids is disappointing for me-especially because I’ve put in four times the effort to find the adults something they might appreciate.
-Should I give up my quest and get gift cards for everyone?
+With my mom, crying was a positive outcome.
+I would have preferred a smile, but tears were her form of genuine emotional expression.
+Dad, always quiet and serene, reveals his true opinion through action.
+The longer he hangs onto a gift without setting it aside, the greater the success.
+My brother offers a snarky comment for each gift he opens (except the ones from his wife), but to never achieve an awestruck reaction from grown ups is disappointing- especially after putting in four times the effort.
+Is it time to give up my quest and get gift cards for everyone?

-True expressions of love in whatever form are the only gifts that really matter.
+True expressions of love, in any form, are the only gifts that really matter.
 Merry Christmas to all.

 Fireflies

 I’ve been thinking a lot about fireflies.
-Like most children, I chased after them on warm summer nights collecting them carefully in between my cupped palms and placing them in a jar which I kept by my bed.
+Like most children, I collected them between my cupped palms on warm summer nights and placed them in a jar next to my bed.
 When I woke up in the morning, they were always dead.
-You would think I’d figure out that trapping them in a jar makes for an unhappy ending, but I’m impulsively possessive.
+You’d think I’d figure out that trapping a living creature in a jar makes an unhappy ending, but I can be a little possessive.
 Logic takes a vacation when it comes to something I covet.
 THIS time will be different, I tell myself.
 THIS time the fireflies will be alive and happy to see me when I wake up.

 I’m not sure exactly what age I stopped chasing fireflies, but I’d guess it was around the same time I started chasing boys.
 Funny how I made the same mistakes.
 I was pretty good at capturing them, but once they were mine, I held on too tight, and woke up disappointed.
-Any guesses on how long it took me to realize the problem and take steps to correct it?
+Any guess on how long it took me to realize the problem and correct it?
 The light bulb came on last week.
 Thirty years of self sabotage.
-Okay, that is not fair, I’ve recognized the problem for at least ten years, but the voice in my head always offered the false assurance, THIS time will be different.
+Okay, that is not fair, I’ve recognized the problem for at least ten years, but the voice in my head offered false assurances, THIS time will be different.

-I heard that voice again last weekend as I stared into beautiful blue eyes that sparkled with light like a firefly.
+I heard that voice again last weekend as I stared into a set of beautiful blue eyes that sparkled with light like a firefly.
 Instantly, I was transported to a field in early summer feeling warm, safe, and happy.
-I smile now thinking about the time we spent together and a familiar voice whispers in my head, THIS time might REALLY be different, but I know better.
-THIS time, I call out the flaws in my past logic, and tread cautiously with an eye toward survival for both of us.
+I continue to smile now thinking about our time together.
+The familiar voice whispers in my head, THIS time might REALLY be different, but I know better.
+This time, I call out the flaws in my past logic, and tread cautiously with an eye toward survival.
 If this relationship gets messed up, I promise myself it won’t be because I trapped him until he couldn’t breathe.
-THIS one will fly freely as I calmly enjoy each moment, and if I remember correctly, when you are patient and trusting, the firefly comes to you.
+He will fly freely as I calmly enjoy each moment, and if I remember correctly, through patience and trust, the firefly will come to you.